-- our small Medical Team takes care of more than 800 patients a year, and are therefore unable to visit every patient often
+- our small Medical Team takes care of 800 -1,000 patients a year, and are therefore unable to visit every patient often

-- as part of precautions against coronavirus, we are unable to visit every patient except for stringent/urgent needs.
-Do be prepared that each visit is conducted in full PPE to protect everyone’s safety and peace of mind against Covid-19.
+- as part of precautions against coronavirus, we are not always able to visit every patient except for stringent/urgent needs.

 As a general guide, depending on their assessment of the patient’s current situation, the Medical Team may: